verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 The VPP is developed with Python 3 and available for QGIS version 3.x.
 This plugin requires the installation of GDAL, NumPy, ExifTool.
 GDAL and NumPy are normally included in QGIS already.
 [ExifTool](https://exiftool.org/) is an external library for reading and writing metadata in photos.
 VPP uses ExifTool to access drone photo's metadata tags.

 A version of ExifTool is already included in the [VPP Github](https://github.com/verticalphotoplacer/VerticalPhotoPlacer/tree/master/tool).
-If [Install from source](#install-from-source) is chosen, the included version could be used.
+If [Install from ZIP file](#install-from-zip-file) is chosen, the included version could be used.
 No additional download is required.

 If VPP is to be installed from QGIS official plugin repository, user needs to download ExifTool and put it into [VPP's tool folder](https://github.com/verticalphotoplacer/VerticalPhotoPlacer/tree/master/tool) following the folder structure as is.